datacommonsorg/docsite/custom_dc/data_cloud.md

 Note: Do not upload the local `datacommons` subdirectory or its files.

 As you are iterating on changes to the source CSV and JSON files, you can re-upload them at any time, either overwriting existing files or creating new folders.
-To load them into Google SQL, follow the procedures below.
+To load them into Cloud SQL, you run the Cloud Run job you created above.

-## Start the data management Cloud Run job
+### Step 2: Start the data management Cloud Run job {#run-job}

 Now that everything is configured, and you have uploaded your data in Google Cloud Storage, you simply have to start the Cloud Run data management job to convert the CSV data into tables in the Cloud SQL database and generate the embeddings (in a `datacommons/nl` subfolder).

-Every time you upload new data files or changes to the JSON file to Google Cloud Storage, you will need to rerun the job.
+Every time you upload new input CSV or JSON files to Google Cloud Storage, you will need to restart the job.

-Note: If you plan to run the data management container locally, skip this step and see instead ....

 To run the job:

 1. Go to https://console.cloud.google.com/run/jobs for your project.
 1. From the list of jobs, click the link of the "datacommons-data" job you created above.
 1. Click **Execute**.
 It will take several minutes for the job to run.
 You can click the **Logs** tab to view the progress.

 To verify that the data has been loaded correctly, see the next step.

-## Inspect the Cloud SQL database
+### Inspect the Cloud SQL database {#inspect-sql}

 To view information about the created tables: